rydmike/flex_color_picker/README.md

 The example also includes a light and dark theme mode toggle, so you can test the look and operation of the color picker with a dark theme.

-Flex ColorPicker works on all Flutter platforms, Android, iOS, Web, Windows, MacOS and Linux.
+**FlexColorPicker** works on all Flutter platforms, Android, iOS, Web, Windows, MacOS and Linux.
 Here is an example of the demo application running on Windows desktop.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerEnterCode.gif?raw=true" alt="ColorPicker on Windows" width="350"/>